Sinopec Q1 net income jumps 25% on high oil prices

 "Global oil prices rose sharply in the first quarter, with average spot prices of Platts Brent crude oil up 66.3% at $101.2 per barrel.
 While domestic demand for natural gas, refined oil and chemical products maintained growth," Sinopec said in the filing.

-Sales of total refined products dipped 1.8% during January-March, versus a 6.8% growth during the same year-ago period.
+However, its total refined fuel sales dipped 1.8% during January-March, compared with a 6.8% growth during the same year-ago period, reflecting curbs in domestic fuel use due to authorities' stringent mobility restrictions.

 Capital spending was 25.38 billion yuan, versus 23 billion yuan a year earlier, with the increases mainly channelled to the exploration and development sector.
 The company has vowed to make more discoveries in geologically difficult shale oil and gas resources.